SGT-Cho/LLM_for_Beginners/README.md

 4) Applications of Embedding Vectors

 Using embedding models, you can achieve strong performance in tasks such as document search, chatbots, recommendation systems, and RAG models.
-	•	Document Retrieval System
+	•Document Retrieval System
-	•	Convert user queries into vectors and search for the most similar documents.
+	•Convert user queries into vectors and search for the most similar documents.
-	•	Example: LangChain + ChromaDB for RAG (Retrieval-Augmented Generation)
-	•	Chatbots and LLM Applications
+	•Example: LangChain + ChromaDB for RAG (Retrieval-Augmented Generation) •Chatbots and LLM Applications
-	•	During chatbot response generation, utilize embedding-based searches.
+	•During chatbot response generation, utilize embedding-based searches.
-	•	Example: Convert user input into embeddings and retrieve the most relevant answers from a DB.
+	•Example: Convert user input into embeddings and retrieve the most relevant answers from a DB.
-	•	Recommendation Systems
+	•Recommendation Systems
-	•	Platforms like Netflix or Spotify use embedding vectors for user preference and content.
+	•Platforms like Netflix or Spotify use embedding vectors for user preference and content.
-	•	Example: Embedding vectors for movies/music the user has consumed, then recommend similar content.
+	•Example: Embedding vectors for movies/music the user has consumed, then recommend similar content.
-	•	Healthcare and Bioinformatics
+	•Healthcare and Bioinformatics
-	•	Vectorize gene data, medical publications, protein structures, etc. for analysis.
+	•Vectorize gene data, medical publications, protein structures, etc. for analysis.
-	•	Example: Drug discovery, genome analysis
+	•Example: Drug discovery, genome analysis

 ⸻